 Widely distributed throughout the Northern Hemisphere, the Mallard migrates to Japan for the winter, settling on lakes or marshes, even though some breed in northern Japan.
-The female is plain brown and resembles a Spot-Billed Duck, which is almost the same size.
+The female is plain brown and resembles an Eastern Spot-billed Duck, which is almost the same size.
 During autumn and winter the male has a beautiful iridescent green or purplish head, while its coloring in summer is similar to that of the female.
 The Mallard's call is the quintessential “Quack, Quack” of a duck with a hoarse voice.

 Play birds singing

 All domesticated livestock and poultry originate from wild animals and birds.
 Domestic ducks are Mallards that were tamed over time by humans.
 A common white duck has almost the same genes as the Mallard, so they can interbreed.
 In biology, two different animals that can breed and produce offspring are categorized as the same species.
 On the other hand, if they cannot, they are categorized as different species.
 From this perspective, human beings belong to one species even though we have differences in skin color and eye color.
 Similarly, the Mallard and the domestic duck can be said to be of the same species.